Nanoscale imaging of reduced forward bias at V-defects in green-emitting nitride LEDs: Local-probe opto-electronic measurements

-The first surprising observation in the local current-voltage characteristics obtained when scanning V$_{\textrm{TUN}}$ with the feedback loop open is that currents well above -1 $\mu$A occur when the tip injects holes on the c-plane and at V-pit lips.
-This occurs despite the fact that the current set point used to obtain the topography in Fig. \ref{sts}(a) is -20 nA for V$_{\textrm{TUN}}$ = -7 V. The exact origin of this large current increase is not clear, but it is speculated that electrostatic image forces \cite{rideout1970} arising from unscreened charge in the semiconductor reduce the tunnel barrier and yield much larger currents.
-In this case the tip-surface junction might more closely resemble a local Schottky contact.
-Regardless of the details, this is somewhat serendipitous since it allows for V$_{\textrm{TUN}}$ to be dropped entirely across the resulting, local Schottky contact and the heterostructure, and removes the partial drop across the tunnel junction.
-As such, the injection geometry becomes a local LED, albeit one with a non-Ohmic p-contact.
-The characteristics shown in Fig. \ref{sts} then better represent the true, local electrical properties of the LED heterostructure at the position of the tip.
+A further key point to note is that currents well above the 10 nA set point are observed, particularly (but not only) when the tip is in the vicinity of the V-defect rims.
+In the current maps shown in Fig. \ref{experiment}, peak currents up to 1 $\mu$A are observed.
+The exact origin of this large excess current is unclear, but it is speculated that attractive image forces \cite{rideout1970} arising from unscreened charge in the semiconductor result in mechanical contact of the tip with the surface thereby yielding much larger currents.
+In this case, the tip-surface junction more closely resembles a local Schottky contact.
+This serendipitous effect allows for V$_{\textrm{TIP}}$ to be dropped entirely across the device (i.e. the local Schottky contact and the heterostructure), and removes the partial drop across the tunnel junction.
+Moreover, since $\textrm{I}_\textrm{n} \gg \textrm{I}_\textrm{p}$ and $\textrm{V}_{\textrm{LED}} = 0$ in the experiments reported here, the 3-terminal geometry shown in Fig. \ref{experiment}(a) can be approximately simplified to the 2-terminal geometry shown inset in Fig. \ref{VF_maps}(a).
+This is nothing more than a local LED formed by the macroscopic n-type neutral zone and the tip which acts as a local, non-Ohmic p-contact.